ansible/ansible-documentation/README.md

 # If you use a different upstream remote, specify the name like this
 ./hacking/tagger/tag.py --remote <name> tag

-# If your core repo is in a non-default location
+# If your core repo is not in the same filesystem location, specify the path.
 ./hacking/tagger/tag.py --core <path> tag
 ```